mtdvio/going-to-production/serverside-checklist.md

 * [ ] My application can retain reasonable functionality in isolation
 * [ ] My application can recover from being under heavy load
 * [ ] My application can reestablish all lost connections
+* [ ] My application can not cause Cascading Failures to propagate through the system

 ## Load balancing